Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "So…" She stirred up a little cowlick of fur with her claw.
 "Which one can you bear?"

  Daar mulled that question over for a long second. "...I want my people ‘ta be the bestest they can be.
 I want ‘em to have a *chance* against the other Deathworlders.
-I don’t wanna see ‘em plow’d under by Humans accidentally...or mebbe later the Ten’Gewek on-purpose.
+I don’t wanna see ‘em plow’d under by Humans accidentally... or mebbe later the Ten’Gewek on-purpose.
 They’re nice ‘fer giant space-apes but they *hate* weakness."

 "You know, even *with* the gene therapy, our people are never going to *quite* match them…"